MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/Training_protocol.md

 - Press `On` in DLC gui.
 - Press start in teensy gui.
 - Hold down `alt` key and tap tab to select camera, teensy gui, and DLC gui.
-- Click blue icon at bottom of screen and select all 3 windows one time, in order. **NEVER CLOSE THESE WINDOWS.** It is 3 opened `153.png` files of a solid color to prevent reflection on arena screens.
 - Start stimulus screen recording on laptop.
 - Hover over stimulus to view if desired.
 - Note start time.